 How you get “out there” needs to be strategic, cost-effective, and needs to provide you with the best chance to get your prospect to take action towards connecting.
 Keep this in mind, as companies waste millions of dollars each year chasing “brand awareness.”
 Marketers love brand awareness because it’s an ambiguous term and easy to manipulate.
 Your boss or client will only buy your “successful brand awareness campaign” for so long before the conversions need to back up the story you’re telling, so attract wisely.

-One important thing that’s missing in these examples, and will be an important element for the Attraction phase, is the creative that’s used to Attract.
+One important element for the Attraction phase, is the creative that’s used to Attract.

 For instance, we indicate above that this specific company wants to do Direct Advertising by “running 1 ad every month in our 3 largest industry publications.”
 This is probably a great way to attract Target Personas, but inside of this desire is a barrier – we must first have an ad campaign, creative for the campaign, etc. Some of this work was done during Brand Day, so you are at least on the right path, but ideas are only as good as their execution, and you will need to get the new creative direction implemented before hitting the ground running.

 This is where Obstacles come back into play.
 We will explore these further in a section below, but it’s important to think about when you’re creating these maps.
 If you try to build Camelot but it takes you 2 years to get there, it defeats the purpose of the Method.
 As you go through and decide how you want to Attract, Connect, Close, and Delight your prospects and customers, be realistic about what Obstacles exist and how difficult and timely they may or may not be to overcome.